 Server-side encryption - cloud solutions

-AWS, Azure, and GCP provide data at rest encryption and key management solutions.
+AWS, Azure, and Google Cloud provide data at rest encryption and key management solutions.
 Let's look at the available options and how to make sure you're using them correctly.

 Encryption in AWS